OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 Interface Commands
 =======
+## Contents

 [TOC]

 ## Interface Configuration Commands <a id="intfmain"></a>
 In vtysh every command belongs to a particular context.
-All interface configuration commands, except "interface <interface>", works in interface context.
+All interface configuration commands, except `interface`, works in interface context.
 ### Change to interface context <a id="intfcontext"></a>
 #### Syntax
 `interface <interface>`